Artemoire/VSTotxtensions/CopyCtorCommand/README.md

 A class is a match if it has atleast 1 public property of the same name.

 It doesn't check for property types and missing property names in the matching class are filled with default values.

+*Important* Formatting inserted lines doesn't work, if you know how to resolve this issue please make a new issue on my project